 2. Cross reference competitors’ products in the field

 A second advantage of digital catalogs is the unique data sets that can be mobilized.

 Most companies have some sort of spreadsheet type of data file with information on their top competitors’ products and how your products compare.
 While normally relegated excel files or csv files, companies are discovering unique ways to unlock these data sets and mobilize them to the field.

 In addition, companies can mobilize competitive “battle cards ” with information on how your products stack up SKU by SKU.

 New capabilities with mobile apps allow field reps to literally cross-reference their products against competitors’ products in real time while meeting with an architect or facilities manager.

-Displacing competitors products using these types of digital sales tools can mean large, long-term value for both the rep and HVAC/Plumbing Manufacturers.
+Displacing competitors products using these types of digital tools can mean large, long-term value for both the rep and HVAC/Plumbing Manufacturers.

 3. Amazon-like experience for sales reps